 23. Electronics and Many Other Things are Inexpensive

-You can find many electronics in Colombia, such as computers, tablets, TVs and other electronics, for similar prices as in the U.S. In comparison, in Brazil electronics are very expensive.
+You can find many electronics in Colombia, such as computers and tablets, TVs and other electronics, for similar prices as in the U.S. In comparison, in Brazil electronics are very expensive.
 I have seen computers and cell phones in Brazil are about double the price as in the U.S. That is why when traveling to Brazil from Colombia I have seen Brazilians bringing electronics they bought in Colombia with them, as electronics are much cheaper in Colombia when compared to in Brazil.

 In several other countries in Latin America electronics and many other products are quite a bit more expensive than in the U.S. and Colombia.
 Colombia has free trade agreements with several countries, which results in lower prices for imported items.
 Compare this to more protectionist countries like Brazil and Argentina.